UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 </choice>

 **True or False**
-_The unique values in the new transformed columns after one-hot encoding because all possible integer or float values._
+_The unique values in the new transformed columns after one-hot encoding because of all possible integer or float values._

 <choice id="2" >
 <opt text="True"  >